Forearm Brace

 • An impact in sport that bends the wrist into an unusual position.

-If these ligament injuries are not looked after:
+If these ligament injuries aren’t managed well:

 • The ligaments may not regain their previous tightness.